Bristol, Rhode Island

-Bristol is a town in Bristol County, Rhode Island, US as well as the historic county seat.
+Bristol is a town in Bristol County, Rhode Island, United States, as well as the county seat.
+The population of Bristol was 22,493 at the 2020 census.
 It is a deep water seaport named after Bristol, England.

-The population of Bristol was 22,493 at the 2020 census.
 Major industries include boat building and related marine industries, manufacturing, and tourism.
-The town's school system is united with that of the neighboring town of Warren.
+The Bristol Warren Regional School District manages the unified school system for Bristol and the neighboring town of Warren.
 Prominent communities include Portuguese-Americans, mostly Azoreans, and Italian-Americans.

 History

 Early colonization

 Before the Pilgrims arrived in 1620, the Pokanokets occupied much of Southern New England, including Plymouth.
 They had previously suffered from a series of plagues which killed off large segments of their population, and their leader, the Massasoit Osamequin, befriended the early settlers.
 King Philip's War was a conflict between the Plymouth settlers and the Pokanokets and allied tribes, and it began in the neighboring area of Swansea, Massachusetts.
 Metacomet made nearby Mount Hope (a corruption of the Pokanoket word Montaup) his base of operations; he died following an ambush by Captain Benjamin Church on August 12, 1676.
 "Massasoit's Seat" is a rocky ledge on the mountain which was a lookout site for enemy ships on Mount Hope Bay.